 Our partnerships with associations and international bodies have evolved into strong relationships and collaborative work.
 Some of our significant projects have been initiated as a result of being nominated as PRME Champion from 2016 to 2021.

-La Trobe Business School was honoured to be a PRME Champion in Australia in 2016 with the position recently extended to 2020.
+La Trobe Business School was honoured to become a PRME Champion in Australia in 2016, with the position recently extended to 2021.
 Champions are recognised as ambassadors of the United Nations PRME initiative.
 We engage with and support local businesses and peer institutions, including playing a visible role in PRME Chapters, PRME Regional Meetings and with Global Compact Local Networks.

 PRME Champions undertake advanced tasks and innovative projects that respond to systemic challenges faced by the PRME community including: